FinleyMcIlwaine/plutus-sandbox/tutorial-walkthrough/README.md

 5. Click the remote development icon in the bottom left, and select "Open Folder in Container", and select "Open".

 A new, remote VSCode instance should start, with this folder opened.
 Haskell IDE Engine will begin building the project with Cabal once you select a `.hs` file.
 Once it is done building, you should be able to use the devcontainer as a full Haskell IDE.

-A tutorial walkthrough will be written up here in the future.